tokio-rs/tokio/CONTRIBUTING.md

  - **E-needs-mvce** This bug is missing a minimal complete and verifiable example.

-(I don't know why it's called `E-`.
-Many issues are missing a difficulty rating, and you should feel free to add one.)
+The "E-" prefix is the same as used in the Rust compiler repository.
+Some issues are missing a difficulty rating, but feel free to ask on our Discord server if you want to know how difficult an issue likely is.

 ### Module

-A more fine grain categorization than **Area**.
+The module label provides a more fine grain categorization than **Area**.

  - **M-blocking** Things relevant to `spawn_blocking`, `block_in_place`.
  - **M-codec** The `tokio_util::codec` module.